SUPPORTED BY A GRANT FROM THE MOTHER CABRINI HEALTH FOUNDATION

 Why This Is Important

-While there is no clear definition of polypharmacy based on a particular number of prescribed medications, polypharmacy refers to the overprescribing of inappropriate medications, some of which may be harmful.
+While there is no clear definition of polypharmacy based on a particular number of prescribed medications, polypharmacy refers to the overprescribing of potentially inappropriate medications, some of which may be harmful.
 Crucially for nursing homes, frail elders are even more susceptible to the harms of polypharmacy than the general population, and poor outcomes–such as adverse drug events, falls with injury, hip fractures, cognitive impairment, and hospitalizations–are not uncommon.
-However, there is growing evidence of the effectiveness of “deprescribing” practices, which decrease the use of inappropriate medications and ultimately reduce the burden of polypharmacy.
+However, there is growing evidence of the effectiveness of “deprescribing” practices, which decrease the use of inappropriate medications and ultimately reduce the burden and risks polypharmacy.

 Our Work